Maybe you’re feeling dissatisfied with your marriage.

 10 Signs Your Needs Aren’t Being Met by Your Partner

-How do you know if your needs are being fulfilled in your life or not?
+So the question now is how do you know if your needs are being met by your partner or not?
 Find out with the 10 signs below.

 1. You Feel Neglected